Penncil/Fed-FDR/read_me.txt

-To run the simulation study:
+To run the simulation study, open the simulation_result file:

 1. Execute the following R scripts:
    - simulation_n500p500.R